 How much interest rate can be obtained on a PPF account?

 The interest rate is determined by India's Central Government periodically.
-At present, for FY 2020-21, the PPF interest rate is 7.1% p.a.
+At present, for FY January to March 2023 quarter, the PPF interest rate is 7.1% p.a.

 When is the investment going to mature?

 For PPF accounts, maturity is attained after 15 years.
 After this period, you can and are liable to withdraw the entire amount.

 After completing 15 years, calculated from the day the PPF account was opened, the PPF account matures.
 At maturity, PPF account's entire balance can be withdrawn, however.
 PPF account holders can begin to make partial withdrawals from their account after the end of the 6th year.
 For partial PPF withdrawal, the qualifying amount is automatically calculated by the PPF calculator and is the lesser of the following amounts: